HAZMAT First Responder Awareness Level I (FRA) Training

 First responders at the awareness level are individuals who are likely to witness or discover a hazardous substance release and who have been trained to initiate an emergency response sequence by notifying the proper authorities of the release.
 They would take no further action beyond notifying the authorities of the release.

-The most current version of the Department of Transportation’s (DOT) Emergency Response Guidebook (ERG) will be mailed to each student enrolled in this FRA course, as it is required for use during the course.
-A downloadable version of the ERG is also available to each student.
+The most current version of the Department of Transportation’s (DOT) Emergency Response Guidebook (ERG) will be required for use during the training.
+A downloadable version of the ERG is available for students or you may opt to purchase a physical ERG to be mailed.

 Students who take the First Responder Operations FRO training are not required to take the OSHA First Responder Awareness FRA training.
 The FRO course meets the training requirement for both responder levels.